-Full of warm woods and cheery colors, Laurel Kinney's Austin home feels as good as it looks.
-It's been a few years since we first toured her house, and it's just as lovely today.
-But home decor isn't what this post is about.
-It's become clear Laurel's personal styling business is much more than just the superficial.
+Laurel Kinney's personal styling business is much more than just the superficial.
 With a background in social work, she believes "fashion should support you, be an enjoyable creative outlet that makes you feel confident, and the process of shopping for a wardrobe you love shouldn't be a rule-filled pain, but a fun and easy endeavor with positive results."

-With 2017 fast approaching, I asked Laurel to share some of the most common ways we get in the way of our own style...and how we can get out of the way.
+With 2018 officially here, I asked Laurel to share some of the most common ways we get in the way of our own style...and how we can get out of the way.
 Use her advice (not rules!) to start the new year off on your most stylish foot.

 Our closets are these smallish, usually windowless, spaces in our bedrooms where we spend only a minor fraction of our day.
 We tend to stand in front of them as if they're soothsayers, asking the space to tell us what we should wear.
 Our closets, like crystal balls, hold the potential to make or break our confidence on any given day.
 That feeling you get when you put on those jeans that fit you perfectly and you KNOW make your butt look amazing?
 The awkwardness of wearing a shirt whose buttons are gaping, causing you to pull at it every five minutes?